 lifeomic-masterusing AWS Assume Role capability.

-lifeomic-masterby default has highly restricted access.
+lifeomic-masterby default have highly restricted access.
 For example, the

 Developerrole does not have access to any services and resources in the master account.

-Assume Role access to a production AWS account is highly restricted.
+- Assume Role access to a production AWS account is highly restricted and by default not

 AWS CLI/SDK Access